-The answer is found in the differences within the fundamental dynamic in the relationship.
+The answer is found in the differences within the fundamental dynamic of the relationship.

 If two partners have a similar intention for the style of connection they seek, then their relating tends to go well, and their partnership is consistently reinvigorated.

-An important first step towards cultivating what you want in your marriage or partnership after the age of 50, is to become aware of your own patterns: do they work for, or against, your desires for true romantic intimacy?
+An essential first step towards cultivating what you want in your marriage or partnership after the age of 50 is to become aware of your patterns: do they work for or against your desires for true romantic intimacy

-There are typically three types of dynamics at play within a romantic relationship, and often times these dynamics play out on an unconscious level.
+There are typically three types of dynamics at play within a romantic relationship, and often these dynamics play out on an unconscious level.